nicofirst1/CivicEye/README.md

    ```bash
    streamlit run main.py
    ```
    Enter a German ZIP and house number to search.
+On the first launch, paste your Google Maps Static API key into the prompt (the key is saved in `.streamlit/google_maps_api_key.txt`).
 Upload a JPG/PNG if you want similarity scoring.

 ### Deployment options
 - **Streamlit Community Cloud** – push this repo to GitHub, create a new Streamlit app, and point it at `main.py`.